 Download: Kio’s Adventure (On Steam)

 Developer’s site: Spacelight studio (no official site)

-“Kio’s Adventure” tells the story about a high school girl named Kio suddenly goes to a different world which is surrounded by organs and monsters after a wired earthquake.
-Players need to help Kio escape this horrible world.
+“Kio’s Adventure” tells the story about a high schooler named Kio.
+One day, she suddenly transport to a different world surrounded by organs and monsters after a wired earthquake.
+Players need to help Kio escape this nightmarish world.
 The game artwork uses 16bit pixel style.”